airborne-commando/OPSEC-OSINT-Tools/markdown/scripts.md

 # Why can't I use extensions on TOR?

-You can, but it's best not as that can make you more distinguishable (fingerprinting).
+You can, but it will make you more distinguishable. (fingerprinting).